🌿 Pregnancy and Postpartum Support

 -

 For the first session, you and the therapist will meet by video for 60 minutes.
-In this session, you will get to know each other and discuss your goals for therapy.
-You will decide how often and how long to meet for sessions.
+In this session, you will:

 -